 We all love to write new stuff and learn about things.
-But when we’ve got to do something in one of the older applications we’d rather avoid it and lag as long as possible hopping that someone else will handle it.
+But when we’ve got to do something in one of the older applications we’d rather avoid it and lag as long as possible hoping that someone else will handle it.
 You shouldn’t be afraid of legacy code (as long it is not ball of mud).
 You should take the opportunity to look into the past, and learn from it as much as possible.

 When reading or working with good legacy code you can look at the software you produce on daily basis from the perspective.
 There are a lot of things you can learn from old code but be aware that learning curve might be very steep.

-First of all find out good parts, don’t focus on frameworks or libraries (they do change and evolve) but try to locate patterns and classes that do work.
+First of all, find out good parts, don’t focus on frameworks or libraries (they do change and evolve) but try to locate patterns and classes that do work.
 Figure out how they were applied and how they work with each other.
-Think what would you do differently find out how it is tested (if it is) and finally try to figure out why author decided to do it this particular way.
+Think what would you do differently find out how it is tested (if it is) and finally try to figure out why the author decided to do it this particular way.

 On the other hand when the solution you’ve found doesn’t work and it is troublesome, hard to understand, test or maintain.
-Then it is even more valuable lesson.
+Then it is an even more valuable lesson.
 The best way of learning is from the mistakes especially when they are not yours.
 Note what went wrong, try to find out why the solution doesn’t work as expected and what went south.
-If it is poorly designed code stop and think for a moment what would you do with it.
+If it is poorly designed code stop and think for a moment what would you do with it?
 How it should be refactored or rewritten.
 It is not about questioning and redoing everything (if you have enough time then why not) but more about practicing.
-You don’t need white board for it (unless it is the way you work) just try to think about the problem and how would you do it.
-If problem is small enough then it shouldn’t take a lot of time if it is big one stop early with high level idea.
-It’s not about figuring out new system design but challenging yourself and getting used to be more creative.
+You don’t need a white board for it (unless it is the way you work) just try to think about the problem and how would you do it.
+If the problem is small enough then it shouldn’t take a lot of time if it is big one stop early with a high level idea.
+It’s not about figuring out new system design but challenging yourself and getting used to being more creative.
 First few times might be very painful but it gets easier every time you do it.
 The idea is similar to writing 10 ideas every day.
 With time you’ll be more creative and solving problems will be easier because you’ll have a lot of practice.

 If you don’t feel up to the task start small.
 See ugly class.
 Every project has at least few of them.
 Think how’d you refactor it.
 Find few things that should be done at the beginning of the refactoring.
 Figure out how’d you change it to be more elegant.
 If you have time you should try and actually refactor it after planning phase (always remember about the boy scout rule - if you have time try to make code base better place).

 Another thing you should note is how the author wrote the code.
 How it is organized and how it is tested.
 It is not only bitching about missing tests or weird interactions.
 It is about learning from the past.
 If modules are not organized in the way that lets you find what you are looking for, then there is a lesson to learn.
 Think how would you reorganize the code so that next person would not be confused.
-If there are missing test then find out what is missing and why they it is important - you’ll know on what you should focus your attention in the future.
+If there are missing test then find out what is missing and why it is important - you’ll know on what you should focus your attention in the future.
 If tests are fragile try to figure out what should be changed to make them stable.

 It is impossible to write perfect code because no one is perfect.
-Working with old code is not always pleasant experience but sometimes you can learn thing or two from it, and pickup something interesting.
+Working with old code is not always a pleasant experience but sometimes you can learn a thing or two from it, and pickup something interesting.

 27 Jun 2017 #development